yunhygkim/dcshell/README.md

 ## Usage

-Here is the usage of DC-shell program.
 This section is focused on and illustrates how to produce DC-shell step by step, so some of the functions are not discussed.
 To check all of the functions, please go to the [wiki page](https://github.com/yunhkim/dcshell/wiki).

-1. Run the DC-shell program by typing this in the "cshell" directory: `$ ./cshell models/yoshi-sep.obj`
+1. Run the DC-shell program by typing this in the "cshell" directory:

+		$ ./cshell models/yoshi-sep.obj or $111

 	* Once you run the program, it would open both a window(left) and a control panel(right).
 You might see like this:

 <img src="./window.jpg" height="400" alt="window"> <img src="./control_panel.jpg" height="400" alt="control_panel">